cyberuna/AI-Starter-Kit-OnFHIR/Chapter5-AzureDatabricks/ReadMe.md

 ```

 * Add this notebook to Azure Data Factory
-Create a linked service in the data factory to point to this notebook.
+Create a linked service in the Data Factory to point to this notebook.
 Create a pipeline to run this notebook.

 ***